spryker/spryker-docs/docs/pbc/all/pbc-landing.md

 ---
 title: PBC landing
 description: Welcome to the PBC page
 template: concept-topic-template
 ---

-Welcome to the PBC page
+This is a draft version of the PBC section.